thomasjbradley/micromodel/README.md

 ### ☛ update()

-Update the current object, using the property values, in the table, aka `UPDATE`.
+Update the current object in the table, using the property values; aka `UPDATE`.
 Uses the field marked as primary key for the `WHERE` clause.
+**The data is not validated before updating is attempted.**

 **@return** — `$this`